josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 By the time my kids encounter _real_ bullying, I'm sure derogatory jokes will be about the _least_ harmful form of antagonism AI will be empowering.
 Imagine the damage one bad kid could cause using deepfakes, for example.

-Imagine the shame, intimidation, harassment, and trauma AI might enable a cruel middle-schooler or high-schooler to inflict (if it even takes that long).
+Imagine the shame, intimidation, harassment, and trauma AI might enable a cruel middle-schooler or high-schooler to inflict—_particularly_ once the tech has had another few years to improve.

 Imagine how absolutely unmitigable the damage would be.

-(You don't actually have to imagine it; it's already happening.)

 <CalloutPlusQuote>